picotech/picosdk-python-wrappers/README.md

 ### macOS

 Please visit [our Downloads page](https://www.picotech.com/downloads) to download the PicoSDK C Libraries for MacOS.
+NOTE!
+Apple silicon not supported!

 ## Installing the python driver bindings